jakobfriedl/asyncscan-bof/README.md

 ![Verbose Mode](./assets/asyncscan-verbose.png)

-When all targets and ports have been scanned, a final nmap-style summary is printed grouped by host.
+When all targets and ports have been scanned, a final scan summary shows the open ports grouped by target host.

 ![Summary](./assets/asyncscan-summary.png)